 Further fate of the provinces in Asia Minor

 As a result of Diocletian’s administrative reform of 293 CE, the provinces were divided into smaller provinces, and their former role was taken over by dioceses.
-There were two main dioceses in Asia Minor: Asiana (former Asia and Licja and Pamphilia) and Pontica (Galatia, Bithynia and Pont and Cappadocia), while Cilicia was incorporated into the diocese of Oriens.
+There were two main dioceses in Asia Minor: Asiana (former Asia and Licja and Pamphilia) and Pontica (Galatia, Bithynia and Pontus and Cappadocia), while Cilicia was incorporated into the diocese of Oriens.
 After the division of the Empire, Asia Minor became part of the Byzantine Empire, and then in the Middle Ages it was conquered by the Turks.